“The delicate balance of mentoring someone is not creating them in your own image, but giving them the opportunity to create themselves.”

 While both coaching and mentoring involve a supportive relationship aimed at helping someone achieve their goals, they differ in their approach and focus.

-Coaching like a business or executive coach is a structured and goal-oriented process where a coach helps individuals improve their performance, enhance specific skills, and achieve desired outcomes.
+Coaching like a business or Top executive coach in India is a structured and goal-oriented process where a coach helps individuals improve their performance, enhance specific skills, and achieve desired outcomes.
 Coaches typically have expertise in the area they are coaching and use various techniques, strategies, and tools to guide their clients.

 Coaching sessions are often focused on specific objectives and involve setting goals, creating action plans, and monitoring progress.
 The coach asks questions, provides feedback, and helps individuals develop their own solutions and strategies.